Zombification (essay)

 Zombification («Зомбификация») is an essay by Victor Pelevin, published in 1990.
 The essay was first published in 1990 in the New Journal under the title "The Zombification of the Soviet Man".

 Plot

-In essay is subtitled "Experiences of Comparative Anthropology," setting the reader up for a scientific narrative.
+The essay is subtitled "Experiences of Comparative Anthropology," setting the reader up for a scientific narrative.
 The protagonist of the first chapter is James Bond.
 He studies Patrick Lay Fermor's "The Traveller's Tree", a book about the Haitian voodoo religion and the transformation of humans into zombies.
 It turns out that James Bond will have to fight a Haitian Negro zombie who worked for SMERSH.